MiguelAlho/LearningChallenge2018/PITCHME.md

 * read books on your comute
 * listen to podcasts while you drive
-* listen to audio books while you excersice
+* listen to audio books while you excercise
 * watch a presentation while you cook
-* WC article reading
+* toilet reading

 ---